Star Wars: Episode IX - The Rise of Skywalker (PG-13)

 However, the sequence could’ve been ten times more mind-blowing.
 What if Rey had temporarily lost one of her two lightsabers (or Palpatine had confiscated one of them)?
 The action scene plays out exactly the same, with Rey dispatching the Emperor’s guards and Ren shredding his Knights, with one major exception…

 Using the Force, Rey and Ren take turns using the solitary lightsaber, passing it from one location to another while working in concert to coordinate their attacks.
 Go ahead; re-choreograph the entire sequence in your mind with this new limitation.
-Instead of another “Oh look, Rey/Ren is kicking butt and their opponents don’t stand a chance” melee, this climactic lightsaber battle could’ve been the greatest fight scene this side of
+Instead of another “Oh look, Rey/Ren is kicking butt and their opponents don’t stand a chance” melee, this climactic lightsaber battle could’ve been the greatest fight scene this side of The Matrix (1999).

 In addition to its missed opportunities, the film contains many other oversights and nitpicks.
 Near the beginning of the movie, Poe Dameron (Oscar Isaac) engages in a dangerous (and dubious) piloting stunt known as “lightspeed skipping,” which involves a series of quick, successive jumps into and out of hyperspace.
 The maneuver, which places an inordinate amount of stress on a ship, is made even more dangerous by the fact that you can come out of hyperspace too close to an asteroid or other solid object (smuggler’s warning).

-Millennium Falcon stay right on the freighter’s tail the entire sequence.
+The TIE fighters pursuing the Millennium Falcon stay right on the freighter’s tail the entire sequence.
 How?
 Even though it was established in Star Wars: Episode VII – The Force Awakens (2015) that Special Forces TIE fighters have hyperdrives, how are the enemy ships able to precisely match ace pilot Poe’s every maneuver since they have no idea what he’ll do next?
 Either the TIE pilots are clairvoyant or they have Sith-like reflexes.

-Star Trek) in his action movies.
+Abrams is notorious for featuring purely self-indulgent scenes (reference the two arctic creatures pursuing Kirk in 2009’s Star Trek) in his action movies.
 Here, Rey cuts a wing off Ren’s TIE fighter in a drawn-out spectacle.
 Though Rey’s Matrix-style slo-mo leap is dazzling, the rest of the scene is utterly gratuitous…and ultimately superfluous.
 We know Ren isn’t going to fire on Rey, so why does he attempt the low-altitude flyover?
 Especially since he risks losing his ship (and his life—surely he would’ve gotten a concussion from that crash) in the process.

-The Last Jedi, Rey and Ren rip apart a troop transport.
+Ren exits his mangled cockpit (without a scratch, mind you) and gets into a tug-of-war with Rey.
+Instead of rending a lightsaber, as they had done in The Last Jedi, Rey and Ren rip apart a troop transport.
 Rey escapes and Ren is left to hitch a ride (although, if Ren really wanted to apprehend Rey, he could’ve prevented her ship from taking off).
 Though the Force struggle is suspenseful, the entire sequence lacks motivation…and logic.

-Star Wars: Episode V – The Empire Strikes Back (1980), it creates a gap in logic, namely, how can a ship that’s been submerged for years still operate?
+Even though spectral Luke Skywalker (Mark Hamill) lifting his X-wing fighter out of the water is a nice callback to his failure to accomplish a similar feat in Star Wars: Episode V – The Empire Strikes Back (1980), it creates a gap in logic, namely, how can a ship that’s been submerged for years still operate?
 A couple lines of dialog could’ve rectified this flaccid plot point:

 REY